FAQ: State of Michigan Child Support

 6. Q: What criteria have the State of Michigan set for reviewing these applications?

 A: Your ability or inability to work and pay, your assets, your current or projected employment, your age/life expectancy, your health status, your past/current incarceration status, your location, your public assistance history, your eligibility for VA or SSA benefits, whether or not your current or past order for support was based upon ability to earn vs. actual wage information, whether or not you were historically compliant with your order, whether or not you hid assets or income, failed to timely report income, address or asset information, your participation in job programs when available, whether you provided non-monetary support to the child on an ongoing basis, whether you appeared at hearings and appointments, whether you provided information when requested, whether you currently reside with the custodial parent or have married, whether the children are in your home/custody, as well as other potential factors.

-A: You will be required to meet with your enforcement officer before receiving an application.
+A: You may be required to submit evidence to support the information you provided.
 Be prepared to provide proof of any/all information you provide to the Friend of the Court.
-We may also call to further verify information submitted or to obtain information not provided.
+We may also contact you to verify information submitted or to obtain information not provided.

 A: If you have $1000 or more that you can pay, you may qualify for a lump sum program where the state will agree to forgive an equal amount of any state arrears with each payment of $1000 or more.
 If you do not have $1000 or more to offer, and if all of the arrears are owed to the state in all of your cases, you may file a motion with the court seeking a payment plan in exchange for dismissal of state arrears.